holder66/HamNN/README.md

 `v run . examples go`
 ## Memory leak problem:

-At the present time, if your code using the hamnn library (especially memory-intensive operations such as cross-validate or explore) dies without going to completion, it may be due to memory leaks caused by the V lang compiler.
+At the present time, if your code using the HamNN library (especially memory-intensive operations such as cross-validate or explore) dies without going to completion, it may be due to memory leaks caused by the V lang compiler.
 The best way to prevent these memory leaks is to compile with the gc flag, eg:

  ```sh
  v -gc boehm .